-Heather Caruso joined UCLA Anderson in 2018 as assistant dean for equity, diversity and inclusion and executive director of the Morrison Family Center for Marketing and Data Analytics.
-A scholar and researcher of organizational behavior, she teaches in the Management and Organizations and Behavioral Decision Making areas of study.
+Heather Maiirhe Caruso (HEH-thur MY-ee-ray kah-ROO-soh) joined UCLA Anderson in 2018, and now serves as a faculty member, associate dean for equity, diversity, and inclusion, and faculty co-director of the Inclusive Ethics Initiative.
+In 2022, she also became the inaugural Chair of the UCLA Council of Equity Advisors.
+A scholar and researcher of organizational behavior, she teaches in the Management and Organizations and Behavioral Decision Making areas.

-Caruso stays connected to the everyday priorities and challenges of the workplace by consulting for private- and public-sector organization leaders across the globe, as well as by teaching classes in leadership, team dynamics and power and influence.
-In addition, Caruso partnered with Chicago’s Second City to co-found the Second Science Project, which offers skill-building leadership workshops at the intersection of robust behavioral research and professional improvisational practice.
+Caruso stays connected to the everyday priorities and challenges of the workplace by consulting for private- and public-sector organizations on the practice of inclusive leadership, communication, and collaboration.
+She has also launched a partnership with Chicago’s famed Second City enterprise to develop inclusive skill development workshops at the intersection of behavioral science and improvisational practice.

 Ph.D.
 Organizational Behavior – Social Psychology, 2008, Harvard University